Hemanthios458/PubNub-Loc/README.md

 # PubNub-Loc

-Demo of Publish and Subscribe feature using PubNub.
+Demo of Publish and Subscribe feature using PubNub (Swift SDK 4).